msyleung/tandemApprenticeship2019/README.md

 ------------------

-### Additional Features
+### Future Features
-- Better UI
+- Better UI for specific pages (`/plants`)
 - Images & Bio (with NAMEs!!!) for each Plants
-- ActiveRecord Time CLI (just 'cause)
+- ~ActiveRecord Time CLI (just 'cause)~ - watering_cli.rb :grin:
-- Scrolling plant calendar on Web UI
+- ~Scrolling plant calendar on Web UI~ kind of -- it's got pagination(ish)
+- Revisit logic & make it smarter -- it looks redundant in a few spots
+- Make CLI smarter with combined options (`-dp`)
+- if data gets large - a database for Web would probably be a good idea
+- support adding/editing new plants to Web
+- support loading another file in CLI
 - rubocop